AidenSui/AidenSui/README.md

 - Hi, I’m @AidenSui
 - I'm a fifth year college student dual-majoring in data science and mathematics in UCI
 - I’m interested in software development and computer game design
-- I’m currently learning data analysis but I am considering to change my focus to software engineering or computer game development.
-- I’m looking to collaborate on introductory level software development projects.
+- I’m looking for entry-level software engineering job opportunities
-- You can reach me through my email - 769085346@qq.com
+- You can reach me through my email - suig@uci.edu

 <!---
 AidenSui/AidenSui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.